sgillespie/adhoc-continuous-integration/docs/adhoc-continuous-integration.md

 ## Introduction
 There are several open source Continuous Integration (CI) tools available.
 Unfortunately, when choosing a CI tool, one must make compromises.
-I believe that CI software should be
+I believe that CI software should

- * Open Source
+ * Be open Source
- * Easy to Install
+ * Be easy to install
- * Easy to Scale
+ * Be easy to scale
- * Usable in the Cloud or on Bare Metal
+ * Be usable in the cloud or on bare metal
+ * Allow jobs to be configured in source code

 Fortunately, with the emergence of Docker, we can easily build such a tool.
 I present this system in the following sections.